+(2) Bills and resolutions preintroduced as provided in Joint Rule 40-40 may be assigned to committee, posted online, and printed prior to the legislative session.
+The Legislative Services Division is responsible for ensuring the preintroduction intent from each Senator and presenting the preintroduced legislation to the Secretary of the Senate.

+(3) Upon referral to committee, the Secretary of the Senate shall publicly post a listing of the bill or resolution by a summary of its title, together with a notation of the committee to which it has been assigned.

+(4) The sponsor may ask the Legislative Services Division to change or correct a short title used on the bill status system.

+S40-30.
+Cosponsors and additional sponsors.
+(1) Prior to submitting legislation to the Secretary of the Senate for introduction, the chief sponsor may add representatives and senators as cosponsors.
+A legislator shall sign the cosponsor form attached to the legislation in order to be added as a cosponsor.

-- (2) Bills and resolutions preintroduced as provided in Joint Rule 40-40 may be assigned to committee and printed prior to the legislative session.
-The Legislative Services Division is responsible for ensuring the preintroduction intent from each Senator and presenting the preintroduced legislation to the Secretary of the Senate. - (3) Upon referral to committee, the Secretary of the Senate shall publicly post a listing of the bill or resolution by a summary of its title, together with a notation of the committee to which it has been assigned. - (4) The sponsor may ask the Legislative Services Division to change or correct a short title used on the bill status system. - S40-30.
-Additional sponsors.
-(1) Additional sponsors may be added on motion of the chief sponsor at any time prior to a standing committee report on the bill or resolution.
-Forms for adding sponsors will be supplied on request by the Secretary of the Senate. - (2) Upon passage of the motion, the names of the additional sponsors will be printed in the journal and the form containing the signatures of the additional sponsors will be forwarded to the Legislative Services Division with the original bill for the inclusion of the names in subsequent printings of the bill or resolution. - S40-40.
+(2) After legislation is submitted for introduction, sponsors may be added on motion of the chief sponsor at any time prior to a standing committee report on the bill or resolution.
+Forms for adding sponsors will be supplied on request by the Secretary of the Senate.

+(3) Upon passage of the motion, the names of the additional sponsors will be printed in the journal and the form containing the signatures of the additional sponsors will be forwarded to the Legislative Services Division with the original bill for the inclusion of the names in subsequent printings of the bill or resolution.

+S40-40.
 Reading limitations.
-(1) Every bill must be read three times prior to passage, either by title or by summary of title as provided in these rules. - (2) A bill or resolution may not have more than one reading on the same day except the last legislative day. - (3) An amendment may not be offered on third reading. - S40-60.
+(1) Every bill must be read three times prior to passage, either by title or by summary of title as provided in these rules.

+(2) A bill or resolution may not have more than one reading on the same day except the last legislative day.

+(3) An amendment may not be offered on third reading.

+S40-60.
 Scheduling for second reading.
-(1) All bills and resolutions that have been reported by a committee or withdrawn from a committee by motion, accepted by the Senate, and reproduced must be scheduled for consideration by Committee of the Whole. - (2) Until the 50th legislative day, 1 day must elapse between receiving the legislation from printing and scheduling for second reading for consideration by Committee of the Whole unless a printed version of an unamended bill is available.
+(1) All bills and resolutions that have been reported by a committee or withdrawn from a committee by motion, accepted by the Senate, and posted online and reproduced must be scheduled for consideration by Committee of the Whole.

+(2) Until the 50th legislative day, 1 day must elapse between receiving the legislation from printing and scheduling for second reading for consideration by Committee of the Whole unless a posted or printed version of an unamended bill is available.